 See the recipe card at the end of the post for full ingredients, quantities, and a printable version.

-- Chicken: You can use bone-in or boneless chicken for this recipe.
+- Chicken: You can use bone-in or boneless chicken for this Goan chicken recipe.
 My preferred choice is always bone-in chicken because it gives maximum flavour to this Goan chicken curry.
 But if you have only boneless chicken, use it.
 It will still taste good.

 - Coconut: Freshly grated coconut works best, but coconut milk can be used as a substitute.

-Top Tip
+My Top Tip for Authentic Xacuti

 If you're going to make this recipe, make sure to follow this top tip!